iBaa/PlexConnect/support/iOS_jailbreak/README.txt

 A good way to keep PlexConnect active is to turn on airplane mode then turn your wifi back on while airplane mode is active otherwise you iOS device will put your wifi to sleep because it doesn’t realize PlexConnect is running in the background.

+Other scripts available are:

+update.bash <——This will allow you to update PlexConnect status.bash <——This will allow you to check the status of PlexConnect